Matrix-Free Ghost Penalty Evaluation via Tensor Product Factorization: Introduction

-More recent developments include the work by Burman et al. \cite{burman2022cutfem} on robust preconditioners for ghost-penalty-stabilized systems, and Sticko et al. \cite{sticko2016stabilized} on efficient implementation strategies.
-Schöder et al. \cite{schoeder2020high} presented a high-order accurate cut finite element method with ghost penalty stabilization for the Stokes problem.
+More recent developments include the work by Burman et al. \cite{burman2022cutfem} on robust preconditioners for ghost-penalty-stabilized systems, and {Sticko and Kreiss}~\cite{sticko2016stabilized} on efficient implementation strategies. {Schoeder}~et al.~\cite{schoeder2020high} presented a high-order accurate cut finite element method with ghost penalty stabilization for acoustics.
 Burman et al. \cite{burman2022design} analyzed the design of ghost penalty operators for various applications, providing guidelines for parameter selection and stability analysis.
+In~\cite{cui2025multigrid} a patch smoother for multigrid methods applied to CutFEM yielded promising results.

 In~\cite{frachon2024divergence} the authors present a divergence-free cut finite element method for the Stokes equations, where a special form of the ghost penalty stabilization is used to preserve divergence-free condition while providing stability.
 While in this work we focus on the standard ghost penalty stabilization, we expect the presented method to be extendable to cover this technique too.